uwapcs/minutes/2019/agenda.md

-# UWA PCS Committee Meeting Agenda 2019-09-24
+# UWA PCS Committee Meeting Agenda 2019-mm-dd

 Meeting Opened:

 Present:

-Apologies: Tom, Nic, Gozz
+Apologies:

 Absent:

 ## Events
 - Training
-  - Gozz ran Matrices and Fast Doubling
+  - Gozz ran Matrices and Fast Doubling on the 17th
     - Had 4-5 attendees plus 1-2 staff

 - TWWWKS
-  - Gozz cancelled Life in the Linux Terminal due to having but a single attendee
+  - Gozz cancelled Life in the Linux Terminal on the 18th due to having but a single attendee
   - Tom is hoping for better attendance this week.

 - ICPC